hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Get-AzRecoveryServicesBackupItem.md

 ```

 ### -Name
-Specifies the name of the Database, Instance or AvailabilityGroup
+Specifies the name of backup item.
+For file share, specify the unique ID of protected file share.

 ```yaml
 Type: System.String